cavinsaravanan/The-FIRST-Devil-s-Dictionary/dictionary.md

 **Teh Chezy Pofs(n.):** An FRC team known to set the blue (banner) standard year in and year out.
 See also Simbotics~Ginger Power

+**Test Ban Treaty (n.):** A negotiated end to the can war after the consumption of large quantities of cheesecake, that saved the lives of many freshmen.
+See IRI Rules~Citrus Dad

 **Tether (n.):** An Ethernet cable noted for its ability to tangle itself when left unsupervised.~randantor

 **The Best Team in FRC(n.):** the team you are on~Mitchell1714